rbertolusso/rbertolusso.github.io/_posts/2016-10-21-correlation.md

 date: "2016-10-21"
 ---

-This is the first of a series of posts in the subject of linear regression, using R for computational demonstrations and examples.
-I hope you find it useful, but I am aware it may contains typos and conceptual errors (mostly when I try to think instead of repeat what others thought).
+This is the first of a series of posts on the subject of linear regression, using R for computational demonstrations and examples.
+I hope you find it useful, but I am aware it may contains typos and conceptual errors (mostly when I try to think instead of just repeating what others thought...).
 Help on correcting/improving these notes is appreciated.
-This first post deals with the subject of correlation.
+This first post deals with the subject of *correlation*.

 <hr />